Endo Au Workplace Accreditation Program for Employers

 If you have not previously heard of endometriosis, or not realised the serious and sometimes debilitating effects it can have, this is likely to be due to its association with the menstrual cycle which many consider embarrassing or taboo to talk about, and society’s historic marginalisation of “women’s problems”.
 It is important to note that endometriosis can affect the whole body regardless of the phase of the menstrual cycle and can occur even if the uterus is removed.
 So while endometriosis is commonly associated with the menstrual cycle, it is not a menstrual disease per se.

-Endo Au Workplace Assistance Program Information is specifically designed to work with workplaces who are committed to support their employers suffering with endometriosis.
+Endo Au Workplace Accreditation Program Information is specifically designed to work with workplaces who are committed to support their employers suffering with endometriosis.